biadelmiro/UDACITY_intro_to_javascript_course/what_is_javascript/README.md

 console.log is used to print content to the JavaScript console.
 In the following example, the **string** data type is used

 ### Example
-Here you will see the difference between simply writing a string to printing a string with console.log:
+Here you will see the difference between simply writing a string and printing a string with console.log:

 ```js
 console.log("hiya friend!");
 ```

 ### Optional demo example

-- console.log can also be used inside of a loop
-- Let's create a **loop** that loops through from 0 to 9 and prints them to the console
+console.log can also be used inside of a loop.
+Here is a **loop** that loops through from 0 to 9 and prints them to the console:

-Example:

 ```js
 for (var i = 0; i < 10; i++) {